ggreer/geoff.greer.fm/_posts/2016-09-10-software-rot.md

 ## Event-driven Apache

 When Apache httpd was first written, it used a process-per-connection model.
 One process would listen on port 80, then `accept()` and `fork()`.
-The child process would then `read()` and `write()`, finally closing and exiting when it was done.
+The child process would then `read()` and `write()` on the socket, finally closing and exiting when it was done.
 This architecture has the advantage of being simple, easy to implement across platforms, and… not much else.
 It's absolutely terrible for performance, especially when handling long-lived connections.
 To be fair, this *was* 1995.

 Apache eventually moved to a threaded model, which did help performance.
 Still, it couldn't handle [10,000 simultaneous connections](c10k problem).

-In contrast, [Nginx]() was engineered with an event loop architecture.
+In contrast, [Nginx](https://www.nginx.com) was engineered with an event loop architecture.
 This allowed it to service many more concurrent connections.
 The advantage was

 (link to forking conn handler model)